LanceTakiguchi/my_portfolio/README.md

 # my_portfolio

 Author: Lance Takiguchi
-Date: 2016/11/17
+Date: 2016/11/19

 #### Version:
 * 0.9

 ##### Description:
-* Polish Sections to minimum viable product
+*  Move solar system to the background, have applications section be backholes as links